lihini223/C-Sharp-Programming/Code-Guides/C#-Input.md

 When ```Read()``` is used, it takes a whole line but only returns the ASCII value of first character.
 Hence, 76 (ASCII value of L) is printed.

+## Reading numeric values (integer and floating point types)

+Reading numeric values can be slightly tricky in C#.
+We’ll still use the same ```ReadLine()``` method we used for getting string values.
+But since the ```ReadLine()``` method receives the input as string, it needs to be converted into integer or floating point type.

+One simple approach for converting our input is using the methods of Convert class.